sb2k16/data-structures-book/chapters/08-modern-string-search-optimizations.md

 2. **Hash Function Design**: Create collision-free hash functions
 3. **Skip Optimization**: Use q-gram mismatches to skip larger distances
 4. **Verification**: Character-by-character verification only when needed

+#### Step-by-Step Process

+**Phase 1: Pattern Preprocessing**
+1. Analyze the pattern to find the optimal q-gram size
+2. Build a hash table mapping each q-gram to its position in the pattern
+3. Ensure all q-grams have unique hash values

+**Phase 2: Text Scanning**
+1. Slide a window of size q across the text
+2. Compute hash for each q-gram in the window
+3. If hash matches a pattern q-gram, verify character-by-character
+4. If no match, skip by q positions

+**Phase 3: Verification**
+1. Only perform character-by-character comparison when hash matches
+2. Use the precomputed position information to align comparisons
+3. Report matches when all characters align correctly

 #### Implementation Example